Xmick01/Basic-Home-Lab/README.md

 ![nmaps 1](https://github.com/user-attachments/assets/713a35be-150e-45f4-b90b-0ae2d47557d3)
 ![nmaps 2](https://github.com/user-attachments/assets/d6a2dd89-0335-42ee-93bf-86928596d895)

- - port 3389 is the Remote Desktop Protocol(RDP) this port being open leaves it vulnerable for hackers.
+ - port 3389 is the Remote Desktop Protocol(RDP) this port being open leaves it vulnerable to a reverse TCP payload.

 * To create the malware that will be used to attack the target machine, use msfvenom in Kali Linux.